 Sale representative is conveying to me they are being sold with 40% of the mattresses customers buy.
 Besides the fact that they are huge moneymakers, no one is addressing the pink elephant in the room; the issue of what happens to our mattresses when we bend, fold, and sit on our mattresses on a daily basis and the effect it will have on its overall life and longevity.

 It’s Okay to Sit On Your Mattress

 If you want your mattress to last, stop using it as a chair.
 Back in the day mom and grandma knew what was best for us.
 We didn’t have TV’s in our bedroom, we didn’t sit on our beds, and as kids, we were not allowed to play on beds.
 Why?
 It broke them down.
 Today, salespeople push the use of power bases.
 They actually encourage us to use them as chairs with no mention of the repercussions of using our mattresses in such a manner.
 They encourage people to watch TV, read, and play on our computer or iPad.
 Simply know this, there are many benefits to adjustable bases, ask about the downsides of their use as well.

 Today’s Standard Mattresses are Light Weight

-New vs old, if there is one thing we have learned from history of the mattress set, on the whole old mattresses lasted longer than new ones.
+New vs old, if there is one thing we have learned from the history of the mattress set, on the whole, old mattresses lasted longer than new ones.
 Why?
-The old school mattresses had more overall steel not just more coils (a hyped method equating more coils to better quality bed), durable natural materials like cotton, more wood, thicker wood and better quality hardwoods.
+The old school mattresses had more overall steel not just more coils (a hyped method equating more coils to better quality bed), durable natural materials like cotton, more wood, thicker wood, and better quality hardwoods.
 Thick puffy mattresses are full of air and little to no substance.